twinslash/redmine_jquery_file_upload/README.md

 ## Features

-* Multiple files upload simultaneously.
+* Upload multiple files at once.
-* Upload files by drag&drop from desktop or file manager window.
+* Upload files by drag and drop from the desktop or file manager window.
 * Upload image from clipboard by pressing Ctrl + V.
-* Make croping clipboard image and add it to uploads.
+* Make cropping clipboard image and put it to uploads.

 ## Uninstall

-Remove /redmine_books directory from /plugins directory
+Remove /redmine_jquery_file_upload directory from /plugins directory
 ```console
 cd redmine_application_path/plugins
 rm -rf redmine_jquery_file_upload